MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> We methodically revisit the role of noise and clipping in single-step adversarial training.
 Contrary to previous intuitions, we find that using a stronger noise around the clean sample combined with not clipping is highly effective in avoiding CO for large perturbation radii.
 Based on these observations, we then propose Noise-FGSM (N-FGSM) that, while providing the benefits of single-step adversarial training, does not suffer from CO.
 Empirical analyses on a large suite of experiments show that N-FGSM is able to match or surpass the performance of previous single-step methods while achieving a 3× speed-up.

 ## Poisoning Attacks and Defenses

+- Trap and Replace: Defending Backdoor Attacks by Trapping Them into an Easy-to-Replace Subnetwork. [[paper]](https://arxiv.org/abs/2210.06428)
+  - Haotao Wang, Junyuan Hong, Aston Zhang, Jiayu Zhou, Zhangyang Wang. *NeurIPS 2022*
+  - Key Word: Backdoor Defenses.
+  - <details><summary>Digest</summary> We propose a brand-new backdoor defense strategy, which makes it much easier to remove the harmful influence of backdoor samples from the model.
+Our defense strategy, Trap and Replace, consists of two stages.
+In the first stage, we bait and trap the backdoors in a small and easy-to-replace subnetwork.
+In the second stage, we replace the poisoned light-weighted classification head with an untainted one, by re-training it from scratch only on a small holdout dataset with clean samples, while fixing the stem network.

+- Few-shot Backdoor Attacks via Neural Tangent Kernels. [[paper]](https://arxiv.org/abs/2210.05929)
+  - Jonathan Hayase, Sewoong Oh.
+  - Key Word: Backdoor Attacks; Neural Tangent Kernel.
+  - <details><summary>Digest</summary> In a backdoor attack, an attacker injects corrupted examples into the training set.
+The goal of the attacker is to cause the final trained model to predict the attacker's desired target label when a predefined trigger is added to test inputs.
+Central to these attacks is the trade-off between the success rate of the attack and the number of corrupted training examples injected.
+We pose this attack as a novel bilevel optimization problem: construct strong poison examples that maximize the attack success rate of the trained model.
+We use neural tangent kernels to approximate the training dynamics of the model being attacked and automatically learn strong poison examples.

 - Backdoor Attacks in the Supply Chain of Masked Image Modeling. [[paper]](https://arxiv.org/abs/2210.01632)
   - Xinyue Shen, Xinlei He, Zheng Li, Yun Shen, Michael Backes, Yang Zhang.